 At the Circulating Library Author Information: Bessie Pullen Burry

 Author: Bessie Pullen Burry (1858–1937)

 Biography: Bessie Pullen Burry (later Pullen-Burry) was born in 1858 in Sompting, Sussex, the daughter of market gardner John Pullen Burry.
-Her brother was the doctor and occultist John B. Pullen Burry.
+Her brother was the doctor and occultist Henry Pullen Burry.
 In the Victorian period, she wrote three undistinguished novels before turning to travel and anthropology.
 Pullen-Burry wrote books about Jamaica, New Britain, Canada, and Palestine.
 She advocated women's rights, including suffrage, and began a "Geographical Circle" for women explorers which led to her election to the Royal Geographical Society in 1913.
 She lectured widely.
 Her latter years are marked by anti-semetic, anti-immigrant, and eventually fascist views.
 She never married and died in 1937 in Hindhead.

-References: British Census (1901); Innes M. Keighren, Bringing Geogrpahy to Book (2010); Times (23 September 1937)
+References: British Census (1901); Innes M. Keighren, Bringing Geography to Book (2010); Times (23 September 1937)